hargroa2/DigitalCrafts2022/week7/day1/notes.md

 Modules are reusable pieces of code organized in separate files that can be reused throughout the Node.js application

 - Each module has its own context, so it cannot interfere with other modules or pollute global scope
-- Can be palced ins eparate files under a separate folder
+- Can be placed in separate files under a separate folder

 ### Module Pattern: